Gros Ventre Fire/EMS station

 • A rescue vehicle/ambulance

-• The second floor will include space for sleeping accommodation for staff on duty
+• The second floor will include space for dorm rooms for staff on duty and studio apartments for fire personnel living there.
+It will also provide sleeping accommodations for staff on duty.

 Ensuring the safety of our neighbors, rural communities, and natural resources is critical to the goals of our valley.
 We are the stewards of this ecosystem and each other.
 FGVFS believes a fire station north of town is essential to serving and protecting.